 \subsection{Numerical investigations}

 Let us investigate the flow equations derived above.
-The full flow equations are difficult to investigate, even numerically, regarding the existence of a global fixed point.
-However, we can easily verify that our hypotheses concerning the role of local operators coupling the responses are verified, at least on a portion of the phase space close enough to the Gaussian point\footnote{Evaluating this notion of proximity however complicated, and we will return to it in a future work where we will precisely establish the phase space of the system, for which it will be necessary to take into account the UV behavior of the flow.}.
-Let $k_0:=e^{-2} \approx 0.13$ some IR scale, and the initial conditions:
+The full system of equations is difficult to analyze, even numerically, regarding the existence of a global fixed point.
+However, we can readily verify that our hypotheses concerning the role of local operators that couple the responses are valid, at least within a region of the phase space sufficiently close to the Gaussian fixed point\footnote{While evaluating this notion of proximity is complex, we will address it in future work, where we intend to establish the phase space of the system precisely, necessitating an analysis of the UV behavior of the flow.}.
+Let $k_0 := e^{-2} \approx 0.13$ be an infrared scale, and consider the following initial conditions:

-Without disorder, and for $\bar{q}^\prime(k_0)=\bar{v}_{4,1}=0$, the result of the numerical integration are showed on Figure \ref{flowzero}.
-The flow reaches some quartic fixed point after a few step RG, and the value for $\kappa$ converges toward a finite positive value, but no singularity occurs along the flow.
-In Figure \ref{flowNzero}, we summarized the same behavior for a strong enough disorder ($\bar{w}_{6,1}(k_0) \lesssim -0.0005$) and we recover the finite scale singularities we observed in the section \ref{EVE} and in our previous work \cite{lahoche2024largetimeeffectivekinetics}.
+In the absence of disorder, with $\bar{q}^\prime(k_0) = \bar{v}_{4,1} = 0$, the results of the numerical integration are shown in Figure \ref{flowzero}.
+The flow reaches a quartic fixed point after a few RG steps, and $\kappa$ converges toward a finite positive value, with no singularity occurring along the trajectory.
+In Figure \ref{flowNzero}, we summarize the same behavior for sufficiently strong disorder ($\bar{w}_{6,1}(k_0) \lesssim -0.0005$), where we recover the finite-scale singularities observed in Section \ref{EVE} and in our previous work \cite{lahoche2024largetimeeffectivekinetics}.